PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

 ## Running the Simulation

-Gazebo SITL simulation can be conveniently run through a `make` command as shown below:
+Gazebo SITL simulation can be conveniently run using a `make` command as shown below:

 ```sh
 cd /path/to/PX4-Autopilot
 make px4_sitl gz_x500
 ```

-This will run both the PX4 SITL instance and the Gazebo client.
+This runs both the PX4 SITL instance and the Gazebo client.
 Note that all gazebo make targets have the prefix `gz_`.

 Another way that Gazebo SITL can be connected is in standalone mode.
 This means that PX4 and Gazebo will be started in separate terminals.
 You can start PX4 with:

 ```sh
 cd /path/to/PX4-Autopilot
 GZ_PX4_STANDALONE=1 make px4_sitl gz_x500
 ```

 In case you have not started gz-server and run the `make` command, you will see the following warning: `WARN [gz bridge] Service call timed out as Gazebo has not been detected`.
 This warning will continue to appear until gazebo has been started and an instance of gz-server is detected by PX4.
 The simplest way to start the simulation is to run the `simulation-gazebo` script found in the [PX4-gazebo-models repository](https://github.com/PX4/PX4-gazebo-models).
 This will launch a gz-server instance which can be started with any world and vehicle.
 For more information and arguments, checkout the [sub-page](./gazebo-models.md).
 The script can be started with:

 ```sh
 cd /path/to/PX4-gazebo-models